maikeps/fractality/README.md

 -f arg	Defines the fractal coloring function (optional)
 -p arg	The primary color used on the coloring function
 -s arg	The secondary color used on the coloring function
+-d <arg>	The detail depth of the fractal (optional)

 OBS:
 The arguments don't need to be in order;
-All arguments need to be in quotes.
+All arguments need to be in quotes;
+Note that the depth must be a number between 1 and 9, as it increases exponencially the amount of memory needed to generate the fractal.

 ### Coloring functions:
 - crazy